menopause

 Women are confused about whether they are in perimenopause, menopause, or neither.
 The lines between these stages can feel blurred, and that confusion makes it harder to navigate.
 Perimenopause is the lead-up, the rollercoaster of fluctuating hormones, while menopause is when your periods officially stop for 12 months.

-- 61% of respondents age 51+ say that are in menopause, but nearly half reported erratic periods, an impossibility since menopause is when you stop having periods.
+- 61% of respondents age 51+ say that they are in menopause, but nearly half reported erratic periods, an impossibility since menopause is when you stop having periods.

-- Only 54% of respondents over 61 years old report being in menopause.
+- 54% of respondents over 61 years old report being in menopause.
 Once your period stops, you are in menopause for the rest of your life.
 While it is possible not to enter menopause until your 60s, the average age is 51.
 By 61 years old, most women are in menopause.

 - Nearly half of respondents aged 31-40 believe they are currently in menopause, which jumps to roughly 80% in the 41-50 age range.
 Among women over 51, 31% believe they are perimenopausal.

-The more we educate ourselves onthese distinctions, the better equipped we are to deal with the challenges theypresent.
+The more we educate ourselves on these distinctions, the better equipped we are to deal with the challenges they present.

 Survey methodology

 This survey was conducted in partnership with SheSpeaks.
 The survey was conducted online from August 8-15, 2024 among 3,150 women over 30 years old, with the majority falling between 41 and 60 years old.
-Participants were recruited from the SheSpeaks community, Tamsen Fadal community, and though social media posts.
+Participants were recruited from the SheSpeaks community, Tamsen Fadal community, and through social media posts.

-The data highlights the challenges we face—physically, emotionally, and professionally.
+The data highlights the challenges we face— physically, emotionally, and professionally.
 And it’s clear that we need to continue advocating for more support and education around this natural phase of life.

 Request a Guest